From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: From rack structure to Leibniz algebra structure

-\begin{com} In 2024, Liu and Sheng \cite{omni} introduced \emph{omni-representations} of Leibniz algebras, which are homomorphisms into the omni-Lie algebra $\ol(V)$.
-In particular, every Leibniz algebra $\q$ embeds into $\ol(\q)$ via the \emph{adjoint omni-representation} $X\mapsto ([X,-],X)$; see \cite{kinyon2}*{Cor.\ 3.2} or \cite{omni}*{Prop.\ 3.1} for further discussion.
-Since the underlying vector space of $\ol(V)$ is isomorphic to the Lie algebra $\mathfrak{aff}(V)$ of the group of affine transformations $\mathrm{Aff}(V)$, it follows that every finite-dimensional Leibniz algebra can be realized as a matrix Leibniz algebra.

-Similarly, one can define an \emph{omni-representation} of an affine algebraic rack to be a morphism into the omni-linear rack scheme $\OL_n$, which may be identified with an action on affine space $\mathbb{A}^n$ by affine transformations.
-Since the construction in Theorem \ref{thm:main} is functorial, Proposition \ref{prop:leib-of-ol} implies that omni-representations of affine algebraic racks induce omni-representations of their Leibniz algebras.
-This may allow for the development of a representation theory of affine algebraic racks that simultaneously encompasses those of affine algebraic groups (see \citelist{\cite{milne}\cite{waterhouse}} for references) and finite racks (see \citelist{\cite{nieto}\cite{elhamdadi2}} for the latest developments). \end{com}

-\subsection{From rack structure to Leibniz algebra structure}
+\section{From rack structure to Leibniz algebra structure}

-In this section, we provide several results relating the structure of an affine algebraic rack to the structure of its Leibniz algebra.
+As applications of Theorem \ref{thm:main}, we provide several results relating the structure an affine algebraic rack to the structure of its left Leibniz algebra.
 These results recover the analogous results for the Lie algebras of affine algebraic groups.
-In the following, let $Q=\Spec(A)$ and $R=\Spec(B)$ be affine algebraic racks with Leibniz algebras $\q$ and $\mathfrak{r}$, respectively.
+We leave it to the reader to adapt these results to the right Leibniz algebras of affine algebaic racks.